 - Read More: Hearthstone 23.4.3 patch notes

-Georgiou explained that there were tons of internal playtesting and conversations about how Renethal could impact “literally every deck in the meta.”
-She says the dev team was “very cautious” when designing him, and that they actually tested what 60 and 50-card decks would look like for Renethal, but ended up scaling back.
+Georgiou explained that there were tons of internal playtesting and conversations about how Renathal could impact “literally every deck in the meta.”
+She says the dev team was “very cautious” when designing him, and that they actually tested what 60 and 50-card decks would look like for Renathal, but ended up scaling back.

 “This card is obviously very powerful because its effect just happens when the game starts, but if you’re playing a super damage-focused deck like Face Hunter, I don’t think you would want to run this.”